By Hatch Year*

 as of May, 2009.

-217, the famous female in the First Family,
+217, the famous mother in the eastern flock's First Family,

 was shot to death during 2009 fall migration.
 Her death